snnath/DSAin90days/README.md

     other. (programs in C folfer in S:)

     day9
-    Stacks: push 0(1)- placing an element or object at the top of a stack, pop 0(1)-removing an object or element from the top of a stack, peek0(1)/top: to bring out the value of the top most element of the stack
+    Stacks: push 0(1)- placing an element or object at the top of a stack, pop 0(1)-removing an object or element from the top of a stack, peek0(1)/top: to bring out
+    the value of the top most element of the stack

     implementation: array, arraylist, linked list

+    day10
+    queues: add(enque):
+    remove(deque):
+    peek(front):

+    21:00 on yt.